flutter/website/src/docs/development/tools/devtools/visual-debugging.md

 ### More information

-You can learn more at the following links:
+You can learn more at the following link:

 - [Flutter documentation: debugInvertOversizedImages]({{site.api}}/flutter/painting/debugInvertOversizedImages.html)